You're A Freelancer Who Lost Several Clients At Once. Now What?

 Over the seven years running my marketing company, I faced a spectrum of challenges and when I embraced freelancing as a vocation these learned lessons compelled me to establish healthy systems for preventing hard times and promoting flourishing.

 In the spring of 2015, I had an emotionally and personally challenging few months.
 My hours dropped dramatically during those months but thankfully I had created a water tower system ($15k in cash flow) as a financial buffer.
-While the phase was stressful, this financial cushion was the difference between feeling stressed and outright crippling.
+While the phase was stressful, this financial cushion was the difference between feeling stressed and being outright crippled.

 As part of freelancing or running a business, we need to accept the reality that there will be a roller coaster of success and famine and by accepting it, we can follow through on a plan to respond should it happen.
 If it doesn't happen, were better off.
 The weight of debt is a big part of why we’re aggressively paying off our van and student loan debt.
 Freedom comes with financial margin.